The Affordable Housing Tax Credit Coalition The Affordable Housing Tax Credit Coalition

 Legislation to Strengthen What’s Working

-Through successful public-private partnerships, the Housing Credit offers a proven track record of financing nearly 3.5 million safe, decent, affordable homes in rural, suburban, and urban areas, serving 8 million households since 1986.
-Residents are essential workers, veterans, seniors, people with disabilities, and low-wage workers with a national median income less than $18,000.
-If forced to pay market-rate rents, many would be just one unforeseen event away from being unable to pay rent and potentially losing housing.
+Through successful public-private partnerships, the Housing Credit offers a proven track record of financing 4 million safe, decent, affordable homes in rural, suburban, and urban areas, serving 9.28 million households since 1986.
+Residents are families with children, seniors, veterans, people with disabilities, and low-wage workers.
+These homes provide residents with meaningful rent savings compared to market-rate homes which can be redirected toward other essential household needs, such as health care, groceries, transportation, and childcare.

 Increase affordable housing production and preservation

-• Expand access to Housing Credits by more efficiently using Private Activity Bond financing
+• Expand access to Housing Credits and more efficiently use Private Activity Bond financing by reducing the bond-financing threshold from 50 percent to 25 percent

 Better serve hard-to-reach areas and populations